fetchrobotics/docs/source/mechanism_terminology.rst

 Mechanism Terminology
 ---------------------

-The Fetch & Freight kinematics are defined by using the concepts of joints, links, and coordinate frames.
+The Fetch and Freight kinematics are defined by using the concepts of joints, links, and coordinate frames.
 The robot URDF (unified robot description format) model specifies the attributes (kinematic tree, names, ranges, etc.) of the joints, links, and frames of the robot.
 A